ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Introduction

-CoralNet~\citep{beijbom2015coralnet, chen2021coral}, one of the leading annotation platforms, fine-tunes a global model on user-defined “sources.”
-However, these source-specific classifiers frequently show poor performance on unseen sites owing to variations in taxonomy, imaging protocols, and local reef composition~\citep{williams2019coralnet}.
-ReefCloud.ai~\citep{reefcloud} has improved label standardization but remains inaccessible to public researchers.
-To address these data and accessibility gaps, we introduce \textbf{ReefNet} as a complementary resource, providing a large-scale, publicly available coral reef imagery dataset with point-label annotations \emph{taxonomically aligned} to the \emph{World Register of Marine Species} (\textbf{WoRMS})~\citep{worms}.
-Figure~\ref{fig:teaser} shows an overview of the dataset’s structure.
-ReefNet unifies data from 76 carefully selected CoralNet sources and includes an additional $1.3\text{K}$ images that we collected and annotated from the Al-Wajh lagoon in the Red Sea, comprising $4{,}609$ expert annotations of Red Sea hard coral genera, offering a valuable contribution from an understudied biogeographic region.
-In total, the dataset contains $\sim 925\text{K}$ genus-level scleractinian coral annotations (Table~\ref{table1}).
-Rigorous manual verification by marine biologists was conducted on 8,962 annotations spanning various sources and labels.
-This process yielded a high-confidence repository of hard coral annotations across diverse biogeographic regions.
-In addition to point annotations, we enrich ReefNet with textual descriptions for each genus generated from scanned books~\citep{coralvol1, coralvol3, staghorn}, enabling language-grounded classification and supporting the development of vision-language models (VLMs).
+To address these limitations, we introduce \textbf{ReefNet}, a large-scale public coral reef image dataset with point-level annotations aligned with the taxonomy of the \emph{World Register of Marine Species} (WoRMS)~\cite{worms}.
+As illustrated on the left side of Figure~\ref{fig:teaser}, ReefNet unifies imagery from 76 carefully curated CoralNet sources and further includes 1.3K newly collected underwater images from Al-Wajh Lagoon in the Red Sea, containing 4,624 expert annotations of hard coral genera from an understudied biogeographic region.
+In total, ReefNet contains approximately 925K genus-level annotations of scleractinian corals (Table~\ref{table1}), making it one of the largest publicly available coral reef datasets for machine-learning research.
+To ensure annotation reliability, 8,962 annotations across multiple sources were manually verified by marine biologists, producing a high-confidence repository of coral labels spanning diverse reef ecosystems.
+The standardized alignment to WoRMS further enables consistent labeling across heterogeneous data sources, facilitating large-scale machine-learning research and cross-dataset comparisons.
+Beyond point annotations, ReefNet further incorporates textual descriptions for each coral genus, derived from digitized coral taxonomy references~\cite{coralvol1, coralvol3, staghorn}.
+These descriptions enable language-grounded classification and support emerging research on vision-language models (VLMs) and multimodal large language models (MLLMs) for fine-grained coral reef understanding.